Dean-zk/SqlVim/README.md

 - **MinGW**: for snippets to load correctly.

 ## IMPORTANT ⚠
-There are issues when it comes to gitsigns.
-This error only appears on windows and I have not been able to discover the bug.
+There might be a small pause when it comes to the development of SqLVim.
+I have been busy trying to restructure everything to get a good balance between easy plugin extension and easy navigation through the project files.
-You will also get a lot of snippets to fail if you don't have mingw installed.
-At the moment linux just works a lot better due to needed software and tools for this project being pre-installed.
-Please contribute your findings with a quick fix.
+This was done in order to start working on the next big update.
+A complete revamp of the ui.
+Right now I just don't really like how the ui looks and I want to have something like nvchad.
+This will take some time as I have to find ways to kind off reverse engineer the NvChad UI.
+There will still be small bug fixes and small changes or plugins added but a major revamp is the reason behind slower development.

 ## 👨‍💻 Installing SqLVim